yousefelassal/quote-cron/README.md

 > We must reach out our hand in friendship and dignity both to those who would befriend us and those who would be our enemy.

 > Know how to listen, and you will profit even from those who talk badly.

+> Let us revere, let us worship, but erect and open-eyed, the highest, not the lowest; the future, not the past!